jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 **[`apply`](frankenfit.FitTransform.apply)** to transform some **apply data**.

-Frankenfit includes an extensive library of built-in Transforms, and ordinarily one will create instances of these Transforms by using the so-called ["chall-chain API"](call-chain-api) provided by [`Pipeline`](frankenfit.Pipeline) objects.
+Frankenfit includes an extensive library of built-in Transforms, and ordinarily one will create instances of these Transforms by using the so-called ["call-chain API"](call-chain-api) provided by [`Pipeline`](frankenfit.Pipeline) objects.
 For example, a Pipeline (specifically a [`DataFramePipeline`](frankenfit.DataFramePipeline)) comprising a [`Winsorize`](frankenfit.dataframe.Winsorize) Transform followed by a